 THEATRE ROYAL, BURY ST EDMUNDS

-The School for Scandal, Red Handed Theatre Company in association with The Production Exchange and The Park Theatre, July 11-13: The London gossip scene is buzzing and no-one is safe.
-But let’s be honest, who doesn’t love a good scandal?
+The School for Scandal, Red Handed Theatre Company in association with The Production Exchange and The Park Theatre, to July 13: The London gossip scene is buzzing and no one is safe.

 QUAY THEATRE, SUDBURY

 I‘ll Get My Man, by Philip King, Sudbury Dramatic Society, to July 13: TV hero Peter seeks refuge at his uncle’s country vicarage, from his fans and from a pop singer who wants to marry him, little knowing the vicar has just advertised for a wife but has forgotten to mention the important word marriage.

 Birdsong, to July 13: Englishman Stephen clings to the memory of his affair with French woman Isabelle as he leads his men through the carnage of the Battle of the Somme during the First World War.